kammitama5/kammitama5.github.io/_posts/2024-03-21-Thursday-March-21st.md

 who had been there before and those who hadn't, and when you sign in, you can choose (a la Strange Loop) whether you want a lanyard indicating it's okay to be photographed vs not.
 Most people opted photographs okay.
 - The first thing we did is went around the room and did introductions (three sentences).
-Yours truly kicked it off, as I was in a mood because I woke up to my ticket back being cancelled (yay, Canada wants me to stay!) and frantically (I mean like ten minutes before I left!) was rebooking so that I could, idk get back to the US when I said I would.
+Yours truly kicked it off, as I was in a mood because I woke up to my flight ticket back being cancelled (yay, Canada wants me to stay!) and frantically (I mean like ten minutes before I left!) was rebooking so that I could, idk get back to the US when I said I would.
 Yeah, my life "do be like that" sometimes.
 - From the beginning, we are encouraged to specifically talk to someone we hadn't met before.
 I loved this, because